clairedavid/intro_to_ml/_sources/assignments/ml_a1.md

 ## 2. Feature Scaling

-__2.1 Explain with math__
+__2.1 Explain__
-Before coding, explain using the mathematical expressions seen in Lecture 3 on Logistic Regression why the gradient descent is likely to diverge if features are not rescaled.

-_Hint 1: recall that the $\boldsymbol{\theta}$ parameters are usually initialized with random numbers from 0 and 1._
-_Hint 1.1: they are positive..._
-_Hint 2: recall the shape of the sigmoid and what it would imply on the cost function, especially for background samples._
+Given model parameters initialized randomly between 0 and 1, why will the gradient descent diverge if the dataset is not zero-centered? (look at the data).

 __2.2 Standardization__
 Create for each input feature an extra column in the dataframe to rescale it to a distribution of zero-mean and unit-variance.
 To see statistical information on a dataframe, a convenient method is: